placrosse/kodo/docs/source/unittest.rst

 Once the ``.cpp`` test file has been created we can start to implement the unit test code.
 This is done with the help of the gtest framework.

+The Kodo library is build using the ``parameterized-inheritance``/``mixin-layers`` C++ design technique.
+When unit testing a layer we try to isolate it as much as possible.
+To do this we typically introduce dummy layers with the sole purpose of satisfying the layer's dependencies.
+To see this in action lets look at one of the existing unit tests.